nuxeo-archives/tools-nuxeo-cmis-jmeter/README.txt

 * Running the bench with the JMeter GUI

   Load the ./loadtests/cmis-bench.xml file.

-  Check the Parameters user defined variables.
+  Edit the "Parameters user defined variables".
+For instnace the default value for ${__property(rampup,RAMPUP,4)} is 4.

 * Running the junit test with maven